Dechrissen/subregular-learning/README.md

 ```

 ### Data generation
-Data (test strings) is generated according to FSAs (in the form of `.fst` files) of given subregular languages.
+Data for each language (sets of strings) is generated according to FSAs (in the form of `.fst` files) of given subregular languages.
 The process of data generation is outlined in the below 3 steps:

 #### 1 - `.att` files
 Provide a file encoding the possible transitions in a given subregular language in the form of an `.att` file (example below).
 One file per language should be placed in the `/src/data_gen/lib` directory.